 - Determinator: As noted below, Bird was originally a pretty crappy saxophonist who got laughed off the bandstand.
 However, he just kept going, practicing like crazy and ending up one of the biggest names in jazz ever.

 - Insufferable Genius: Nobody doubted his abilities, but a few bandleaders were irritated by his tendency to show up late for gigs without an instrument - see Iconic Item.

 - Sex, Drugs and Rock & Roll: As mentioned, the Bird used a lot of drugs.
 He actually didn't use them for inspiration; he got addicted, as so many did, after being given opiates as painkillers following a car accident.
 Unfortunately, the level of hero worship from other musicians was such that they would imitate every aspect of his life, including the drug use; this pained him very much and he urged younger musicians not to use drugs.
 It didn't work; even Eric Clapton took up heroin partly in imitation of Parker.

 - Training from Hell: Bird wasn't a natural savant for music like, say, Wolfgang Amadeus Mozart.
-When he was young, from his reports, he was a mediocre saxophonist who got laughed off the bandstand; on one occasion, Count Basie's drummer Jo Jones threw a cymbal to the floor, to signify that they'd had enough and Parker should leave the stage.note He achieved his greatness partly by practicing for fourteen hours a day for years, and partly because all sources agree that he was a highly intelligent musician who, when he was ready to process new information, processed it unusually quickly.
+When he was young, he was a mediocre saxophonist who got laughed off the bandstand.
+He achieved his greatness partly by practising for fourteen hours a day for years, and partly because all sources agree that he was a highly intelligent musician who, as soon he was ready to process new information, processed it unusually quickly.

 Appearances in popular culture